 We frequently hear people imagining they can camp to save money.
 While that may be a great strategy in Europe or the U.S. it’s marginal at best in Costa Rica.
 Budget lodgings may be a better choice.

 How to Camp in Costa Rica?

-The outfits like Nomad America that rent the vehicles offer packages of camping equipment like stoves, dishes, water tanks, sleeping bags, additional tents (to set up on the ground for more people).
+The outfits like Nomad America and PuraVan that rent the vehicles offer packages of camping equipment like stoves, dishes, water tanks, sleeping bags, additional tents (to set up on the ground for more people).
 These rigs are ideal for exploring some of the National Parks (see list where camping is allowed) and remote beaches as a base of operations in the wilderness.

 Full size RVs are not available in Costa Rica.

 As long as you’re not too picky or demanding it’s pretty easy and cheap to buy camping basics in Costa Rican supermarkets.
 Yes, I said supermarkets.
 Around the popular beach destinations you can pick up a stove, tarp, grill, blankets, or even a tent while stocking up on chips, beer and sandwich fixings.

 If you’re planning to trek into the wilderness it’s probably a good idea to bring your own gear because what’s available in Costa Rica is cheap, heavy, breakable and unreliable.
 Quality gear is sparingly available at astronomical prices in a few specialty shops around San José.

 If you’re trying to stretch your budget camping may not be the best way to save money.
 Camper van or tent top 4WD rentals are typically about $100 per day or double the cost of a standard vehicle.
 Private campgrounds charge around $10 per person or $15-$25 per site.